Everyone wants to increase traffic to their website, but is more traffic always a good thing?

 (Note.
 Some links in this article are affiliate links)

 Element 1 // Killer content

 Your content is at the centre of your website.
-Without content your website pages are just an empty frames of HTML, CSS and PHP.
+Without content, your website pages are just empty frames of HTML, CSS and PHP.

 You may have discovered that planning and creating the very best content isn't easy.
 It's not always easy to produce the following: